 Grants are awarded on the basis of project calls which are usually held once a year.
 Educational project calls are organised twice a year.

 Information about the activities supported, application forms and deadlines are available on the websites of the institutions organising the calls.

 The Council of the Compatriots’ Programme organises and supervises the implementation of the programme.

 - Madis Lepajõe - Chairman of the Council, Deputy Secretary General for Youth and Foreign Relations, the Ministry of Education and Research;

-- Anne-Ly Reimaa - Undersecretary for Cultural Diversity; the Ministry of Culture;
+- Anne-Ly Reimaa - Adviser of the Cultural Diversity Department; the Ministry of Culture;

 - Madis Järv - Deputy Head of the International Relations Department, the Ministry of Culture;

 - Jüri Trei - Adviser of the Public Diplomacy Department, the Ministry of Foreign Affairs;

 - Ursula Kaasik - Adviser of the Migration and Border Policy Department, the Ministry of the Interior;

 - Aho Rebas – representative of the Estonian World Council;

 - Piret Kärtner - Head of the Language Policy Department, the Estonian Ministry of Education and Research;

 - Andero Adamson - Adviser of the Language Policy Department, the Estonian Ministry of Education and Research.